xcube-dev/xcube-cds/README.md

 xcube_cds makes use of the
 [cdsapi Python library](https://github.com/ecmwf/cdsapi) to connect to the CDS API.
-You can install into an xcube environment using pip:
+You can install it into an xcube environment using pip:

 ```
 $ conda activate xcube